Please Explain My Dog Or My Cat’s Urine Urinalysis Results

 See How Tests Are Grouped

-Your Dog And Cat’s Urinalysis Results
+Your Dog Or Your Cat’s Urinalysis Results

 Checking your pet’s urine for its characteristics and the presence of things that should or should not be there, along with a CBCWBC and blood chemistry determinations, form one of the four pillars of veterinary diagnosis.
 The other three are the medical history of your pet that you provide, your veterinarian’s physical exam and any diagnostic imaging (x-rays, ultrasound, etc.) that might be indicated.